OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 Home Time.html

 In this version, you decide how long you want to see the blank page and relax.
 End the session by clicking stop on the bottom.
-Below is the code
+Below is the code.
+The filename is "Home Time.html".

 ```HTML